SteveDunn/Vogen/README.md

 See [wiki](https://stevedunn.github.io/Vogen/normalization.html) for more information.

-### Can I create custom Value Object attributes with my own defaults?
+### Can I create custom value object attributes with my own defaults?

 Yes, but (at the moment) it requires that you put your defaults in your attribute's constructor - not in the call to the base class' constructor (see [this comment](https://github.com/SteveDunn/Vogen/pull/321#issuecomment-1399324832)).